hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 ### Viewing the seed data

+Check the CouchDB interface at [`http://localhost:5984/_utils/`](http://localhost:5984/_utils/) and look in the `utilityemissionchannel_emissionscontract` for the data stored in your ledger.
+The default CouchDB username and password are `admin` and `adminpw`.

-Check the CouchDB interface at [`http://localhost:5984/_utils/`](http://localhost:5984/_utils/) to see new records added under the database utilityemissionchannel_emissionscontract.
-More complex queries can be run with Mango at [`http://localhost:5984/_utils/#database/utilityemissionchannel_emissionscontract/_find`](http://localhost:5984/_utils/#database/utilityemissionchannel_emissionscontract/_find) (see [here](https://docs.couchdb.org/en/stable/intro/tour.html?highlight=gte#running-a-mango-query) for more information on running Mango queries).
+More complex queries can be run with Mango at [`http://localhost:5984/_utils/#database/utilityemissionchannel_emissionscontract/_find`](http://localhost:5984/_utils/#database/utilityemissionchannel_emissionscontract/_find).
+See [tutorial on running Mango queries](https://docs.couchdb.org/en/stable/intro/tour.html?highlight=gte#running-a-mango-query).

-To search for utility emissions, run the Mango query:
+For example, to search for utility emissions factors, run the Mango query:

 ```json
 {